walkabillylab/labguide/README.md

-# labguide
+# Lab Guide

-Walkabilly Lab Guide
+Walkabilly Lab Guide.
+Includes first tasks, readings, and some orientation to the lab.